nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 Format: `undo`

 <div markdown="span" class="alert alert-primary">:bulb: **Tip:**
-This command will only undo commands that directly modified PayMeLah's data contents (e.g., `adddebt`, `delete`, `sort`).
+This command will only undo commands that have directly modified PayMeLah's data contents (e.g., `adddebt`, `delete`, `sort`).
 It does not undo commands that only change the display (e.g., `listdebtors`, `find`).
 To view all the persons in PayMeLah, use the `list` command instead.
 </div>

 <div markdown="span" class="alert alert-warning">:exclamation: **Caution:**